as adopted by the General Council, Dublin, June 2007

 (i) Two months notice of Steering Committee meetings shall be given to Steering Committee members.

 (ii) Meetings of the Steering Committee shall be called by the Secretary

-(iii) The quorum for the Steering Committee meetings shall be 1 Officer together with 4 voting Steering Committee members
+(iii) The quorum for Steering Committee meetings shall be 4.

 (c) Regional Sections and Country Branches Regional Sections and Country branches shall devise rules and procedures for conducting their own meetings and business.
 These rules and procedures may be referred by any member to the Steering Committee or General Council for approval.